-3.1.
-Problems at preparation
+A. Problems at preparation

 We begin by examining the need for a careful assessment of the properties of the courier.
 Here is a list of examples.
-Note that most of them refer to implementations with weak coherent pulses: probably not because they are much worse than others, but because they have been scrutinized more thoroughly.
+Note that most of them refer explicitly to implementations with weak coherent pulses: probably not because they are much worse then others, but because they have been scrutinized more thoroughly.

-- 1. Problem: attenuated laser pulses are not single photons, multi-photon components are important [14].
-Solutions: adapt the security proofs to take the effect into account [15], or change the protocol [17, 16] or of course change the source. - 2.
-Problem: successive pulses emitted by a laser are generally not independent, they may have phase coherence [18].
+- 1. Problem: attenuated laser pulses are not single photons, multi-photon components are important [12].
+Solutions: adapt the security proofs to take the effect into account [15], or change the protocol [13, 14] or of course change the source. - 2.
+Problem: successive pulses emitted by a laser are generally not independent, they may have phase coherence [16].
 Solution: adapt the security proofs (not done at the moment of writing) or actively randomize the phase. - 3.
-Problem: in the so-called "plug-and-play" implementations (the ones chosen for several commercial setups), photons do a round trip: Alice's device must receive light, code it and resend it [19].
-But then, one must assume that the photons that enter Alice's lab might have been prepared by Eve

-- [20].
-Solution: add attenuation and active phase randomization, then use a suitable security proof [21]. - 4.
-Problem: in continuous-variables QKD, if the local oscillator travels between Alice and Bob, the implementation is completely insecure unless Bob monitors the intensity [22].
+Problem: in the so-called "plug-and-play" implementations (the ones chosen for several commercial setups), photons do a round trip: Alice's device must receive light, code it and resend it [17].
+The photons that enter Alice's lab might have been prepared by Eve [18].
+Solution: add attenuation and active phase randomization, then use a suitable security proof [19]. - 4.
+Problem: in continuous-variables QKD, if the local oscillator travels between Alice and Bob, the implementation is completely insecure unless Bob monitors the intensity [20].
 Solution: add a beam-splitter and monitor the intensity. - 5.
-Problem: in some implementations, the different letters of the QKD alphabet are prepared by different light sources [23].
+Problem: in some implementations, the different letters of the QKD alphabet are prepared by different light sources [21].
 Each source may have its own fingerprint: for instance, even if coding is supposed to be in polarization, different sources may have different spectra.
 Also, minor initial or temperature-dependent differences in the electric driving circuitry of each source may go undetected in normal operation or assembly of the setup, but certainly leave a temporal fingerprint in the transmitted signal.
 Solution: no miracle solution exists, one has to characterize the sources and bound the possible leakage of information.

-3.2.
-Problems at detection
+B. Problems at detection